 Kwame Alexander Offers New Poems On Race And Hope As 'Psalms And Balms' For The Soul

-In the book — Light For The World To See: A Thousand Words On Race And Hope – Alexander writes three poems on three events: the murder of George Floyd by police officers in Minneapolis, Colin Kaepernick's kneeling protests before NFL games and the election of Barack Obama.
+In the book, Light For The World To See: A Thousand Words On Race And Hope, Alexander writes three poems on three events: the murder of George Floyd at the hands of police officers in Minneapolis, Colin Kaepernick's kneeling protests before NFL games, and the election of Barack Obama as president.

 "I think that through the listening of a poem or the reading of a poem about the woes of the world — and we've got a lot of woes right now — we can be inspired to find the wonderful in ourselves and in each other," he tells NPR.

-In the interview, Alexander reads the poem "The Undefeated" from the book.
-Hear him by clicking the audio button, and also watch a video of the poem here.
-(Alexander also created a powerful community poem, "Running For Your Life," based on submissions to NPR about what it means to be Black and safe in America today.
-Read it here.)
+[You can hear Alexander read the poem "The Undefeated" from the book in the audio version of the interview or watch a video of the poem here.
+He also created a community poem, "Running For Your Life," based on submissions to NPR about what it means to be Black and safe in America today that you can read here.]

 Interview Highlights